+AUC, area under curve; SD, standard deviation.

-As expected, reducing the degrees of freedom by using just 400 cases in the training sample led to a marked increase in the extent of over-fitting as well as lower out-of-sample accuracy: over-fitting increased to 32.7% for the standard logistic regression, 25.1% for the stepwise procedure and 14.8% for the LASSO procedure.
+As expected, reducing the degrees of freedom by using just 400 cases in the training sample led to a marked increase in the extent of over-fitting as well as lower out-of- sample accuracy: over-fitting increased to 32.7% for the standard logistic regression ,

+25.1% for the stepwise procedure and 14.8% for the LASSO procedure.
 Although there remained considerable over-fitting with LASSO, it was notably lower than with the alternative methods.

-For a subset of variables for the models estimated on 1,674 observations, , Table 3 shows the number of times each variable appeared as a significant predictor in each of the models, with the mean and standard deviations of the estimates obtained (the complete set of results for all models are reported in appendix tables).
+For a subset of variables for the models estimated on 1,674 observations, Table 3 shows the number of times each variable appeared as a significant predictor in each of the models, with the mean and standard deviations of the estimates obtained (the complete set of results for all models are reported in supporting information tables).
 Treatment was a significant predictor of relapse in 11% of logistic regression models with a mean odds ratio of 0.81.
 In other words, Treatment A was associated with a reduced chance of relapse compared to Treatment B in 11 of the 100 standard logistic models.
 The treatment covariate was retained in 46% of stepwise models and was significant in 16 final models with a mean odds ratio of 0.74.
 Finally, treatment was retained in 43% of lasso models, remaining significant in 10 models with a mean odds ratio of 0.90.

+Thus, all models broadly agree in the importance of treatment.
+However, the LASSO models which are associated with less over-fitting are also associated with the most conservative estimates of treatment effect, finding treatment significant in fewer models and with a mean odds ratio closer to unity.
+It is possible that the greater effect associated with Treatment A in both standard and stepwise logistic models arises from a greater tendency to produce false-positive findings.

+In general, the LASSO models produced smaller estimates of risk factor importance than either of the other two modelling approaches, although the results are occasionally mixed.
+For instance, whilst LASSO identified corticosteroid use within 90 days pre-index as significant in 70% of models, it was identified as significant by 68% of standard logistic models.
+At the same time, the mean odds ratio was closer to unity for this covariate in the LASSO model, 1.39 compared to 1.55 and 1.68 for the standard and stepwise models respectively.

+Persistence

+The same pattern of results held for the models with persistence as the response variable (Table 4), with LASSO associated with less over-fitting and higher out-of-sample accuracy than the other two modelling approaches.
+For the models estimated on 1,674 observations, the extent of over-fitting was 4.2% for lasso, 8.9% for stepwise regression and 12.0% for the standard logistic regression.
+The mean AUC for test data was 61.3 for the LASSO, 60.2 for the stepwise procedure and 59.9 for the standard logistic regression.